 Recent studies have demonstrated that antibiotic-induced SOS responses can increase drug resistance in bacteria either by promoting transfer of resistance determinants or introduction of chromosomal mutation-mediated resistance (Beaber et al. 2004; Cirz et al. 2005; Nagel et al. 2011).
-Furthermore, antibiotic-induced SOS responses in S. aureus can affect virulence by promoting the transfer of virulence encoding factors (Ubeda et al. 2005; Maigues et al. 2006).
+Furthermore, antibiotic-induced SOS responses in S. aureus can affect virulence by promoting the transfer of virulence encoding factors (Ubeda et al. 2005; Maiques et al. 2006).
 S. aureus infections are an increasing public health issue worldwide causing considerable morbidity and mortality.
 We therefore found the effect of sub-inhibitory concentrations of biocides on the SOS response and mutagenesis in S. aureus to be a highly important area of investigation.
 Benzalkonium chloride, CHX, HP and likely PAA were found to induce the SOS response and sub-inhibitory concentrations of HP and PAA showed to have a mutagenic effect on S. aureus.
 Hydrogen peroxide- and PAAinduced mutagenesis in S. aureus is to our knowledge for the first time described in this study.
 Hydrogen peroxide is widely used for disinfection, antisepsis and sterilization purposes and is commonly used in the food industry, at hospitals and in animal husbandries (Lassen et al. 2001; McDonnell & A D Russell 1999).
 Peracetic acid is widely applied for disinfection of hospital equipment and inventory and CHX is a commonly used antiseptic especially in the healthcare setting, but also for live-stock animals (Lassen et al. 2001; McDonnell & A D Russell 1999).
 Quaternary ammonium compounds, such as BC, are also commonly used as an antiseptics or disinfectants in animal husbandry (Lassen et al. 2001; McDonnell & A D Russell 1999).
-These findings is thus of potential clinical relevance because exposure of S. aureus to sub-inhibitory concentrations of these compounds due to e.g. improper use or the presence of residual concentrations, might promote the transfer of antimicrobial resistance or virulence determinants or the introduction of chromosomal mutations giving rise to antimicrobial resistance.
+These findings is thus of potentially major clinical relevance because exposure of S. aureus to subinhibitory concentrations of these compounds due to e.g. improper use or the presence of residual concentrations, might increase the pathogenesis of these isolates through promoting transfer of drug resistance or virulence determinants or by introducing mutations that give rise to antimicrobial resistance.
 Also, S. aureus is a frequent colonizer of live-stock animals, especially pigs, and S. aureus (CC398) has been shown to colonize and cause infections in humans (EFSA 2008).

-Exposure of pig S. aureus isolates to sub-inhibitory concentrations of these biocides may contribute to the development of more pathogenic strains that may spread to humans.
+Exposure of pig S. aureus isolates to sub-inhibitory concentrations of these biocides may contribute to the development of more pathogenic strains that might spread to humans and may compromise a potential threat to public health.